What is RS232 and what is the term’s history?

 About RS232 Serial solutions we offer:

 Our Serial Connect line is perfect for shop floor workers inclined to use a traditional RS232 cabling connection to machine tools.
-These products are compatible with new & legacy RS232 CNCs, serial equipment, point of sale applications, & other mobile devices.
+These products are compatible with new & legacy RS232 CNCs, serial equipment, the point of sale applications, & other mobile devices.

 With options to link up via CAT5/6 Ethernet cables or direct ports to PCs, & even for new laptops with only USB connections, we can connect you.
 The USB-to-Serial converter is the perfect accessory for laptops computers that do not have a traditional 9pin RS232 port.
 Connect your CNC control to your computer using our RS232 serial cables & adapters – they are pinned & available in various lengths.